4d/docs/website/translated_docs/fr/API/IMAPTransporterClass.md

 *   *msgNumber*, an *integer* value indicating the sequence number of the message to retrieve or
 *   *msgID*, a *text* value indicating the unique ID of the message to retrieve.

 The optional *updateSeen* parameter allows you to specify if the message is marked as "seen" in the mailbox.
-You can pass:
+Vous pouvez passer :

 *   **True** - to mark the message as "seen" (indicating the message has been read)
 *   **False** - to leave the message's "seen" status untouched > * The function returns an empty BLOB if *msgNumber* or msgID* designates a non-existing message, > * If no mailbox is selected with the [`.selectBox()`](#selectbox) command, an error is generated, > * If there is no open connection, `.getMIMEAsBlob()` will open a connection the last mailbox specified with `.selectBox( )`.